kelindar/lua/README.md

 }
 ```

-In order to use it, the functions should be registered into a `Module` which then is loaded when script is created.
+In order to use it, the functions should be registered into a `NativeModule` which then is loaded when script is created.
 ```
-// Create a test module which provides hash function module := &Module{
+// Create a test module which provides hash function module := &NativeModule{
     Name:    "test",
     Version: "1.0.0",
 }